smaxtec/flask-ad-auth/README.md

 # flask-ad-auth

 Flask Azure AD Authorization Extension (based on flask-login)

-This will use the login with Microsoft AZure AD functionality to authorize users for you flask application.
+This will use the login with Microsoft Azure AD functionality to authorise users for you flask application.
 You can Check if an user has a azureAD user in your organisation or if he belongs to a specific group.

-## Register an Azure AD App ##
+## Register an Azure AD App

 Next step is registering an app that has read permissions to the Azure AD.
 You'll need to clientid and clientsecret of this app in order to run this sample against your Azure AD.
 Follow below steps to register an Azure app:

 - Sign in to the Azure management portal
 - Click on Active Directory in the left hand nav
 - Click the directory tenant where you wish to register the sample application